Godstime2020/Godstime2020/README.md

 - 👋 Hi, I’m @Godstime2020
-- 👀 I’m interested in software engineering
+- 👀 I’m a web/blockchain developer with a strong understanding of computer science fundamental and best practices in software engineering
-- 🌱 I’m currently learning React.js, d3.js, node.js
+- 🌱 I’m currently learning security auditing in blockchain development
-- 💞️ I’m looking to collaborate on building a mobile app
+- 💞️ I’m looking to collaborate on C++, TypeScript/Javascript or solidity based projects
 - 📫 you can reach me at godstimeinstein@gmail.com

 <!---